 It is crucial that you only instruct surveyors and solicitors with sufficient experience to represent you in the freehold enfranchisement claim.

 When choosing a solicitor, research whether they are part of accreditation schemes such as The Law Society or belong to associations such as Association of Leasehold Enfranchisement Practitioners.

-Also, it never hurts to confirm that both surveyor and solicitor have professional liability insurance policy that covers freehold enfranchisement valuation.
-You will be expected to sign a terms of engagement with both professionals at this stage outlining the scope of work and what is covered and what is not.
+Also, it never hurts to confirm that both surveyor and solicitor have a professional liability insurance policy that covers freehold enfranchisement valuation.
+You will be expected to sign terms of engagement with both professionals at this stage outlining the scope of work and what is covered and what is not.

 Both communal and flat demises are inspected and measured in accordance with industry standards.
-It is important that measurements of both internal and external areas are completed with precision as it is one of determinant factors in arriving at market value of flats and any additional areas such as roof space, shared internal parts or external grounds.
+It is important that measurements of both internal and external areas are completed with precision as it is one of the determinant factors in arriving at the market value of flats and any additional areas such as roof space, shared internal parts or external grounds.

 When acquiring a freehold collectively it is unlikely that every leaseholder will be participating in the claim.
 Therefore, a shortfall for those that are not participating must be covered by those that are participating.
 This leads to the questions – who is responsible for what?
 How costs are going to be apportioned?

 It is crucial that participation agreement is drafted and agreed between leaseholders and representing solicitor.
 The participation agreement is a legal binding contract between the leaseholders acting on the purchase of the freehold and management thereafter.

 It is advisable that participation agreement is worked out at the very beginning of the collective enfranchisement process.
 However, that is not always possible especially if there are a lot of leaseholders involved.